 Ever had a dream of flying your family to the coast for lunch?
-You can do that with just a Private Pilots license.
-Whether your goal is recreation or career oriented getting your private pilot’s certificate is the first step on your aviation journey.
+You can do that with just a Private Pilot Certificate.
+Whether your goal is recreation or career-oriented, getting your private pilot certificate is the first step on your aviation journey.

 *Dual lessons in a aircraft can begin at any age.

 Be at least 16 years old to solo.